koechMR/Alx_maze_project/README.md

 ## Usage
 * To execute or run use ./game map
 * Use up and down arrow keys to move forward and backward (keys w and s serve the same function)
-* Use right and left arrow keys to turn the camera arround (keys d and a serve the same function)
+* Use mouse to move side to side

 ## Authors
 The only author of this project